R.A.B.I is honoured to have Her Majesty The Queen as our patron and His Royal Highness The Duke of Gloucester as our president.

 Membership of the charity includes up to three officers from each of our county committees who work at local level across England and Wales to raise awareness of our work and funds to support it.

-The charity’s day to day work is carried out by our team of full and part-time staff, led by chief executive Paul Burrows.
+The charity’s day to day work is carried out by our team of full and part-time staff, led by chief executive Alicia Chivers.
 Based in Oxford, 21 office employees provide welfare support or raise funds and awareness in the regions.
 A further 80 employees work in our two residential care homes.

 Her Majesty The Queen